powersync-ja/powersync-dotnet/demos/CommandLine/README.md

 ## Connection Options

 By default, this demo uses the NodeConnector for connecting to the PowerSync server.
-However, you can swap this out with the SupabaseConnector if needed:
+However, you can swap this out with the SupabaseConnector if needed

 1. Copy the `.env.template` file to a new `.env` file:
    ```bash